-The situation is worst for children from low-income families with Medicaid as their primary or secondary insurance, and those in rural areas.
-A big reason, advocates say, is the state’s low Medicaid reimbursements rates for Registered Behavior Technicians (RBT), the paraprofessionals who administer ABA therapy.
+The situation is worse for children from low-income families with Medicaid as their primary or secondary insurance, and those in rural areas.
+A big reason, advocates say, is the state’s low Medicaid reimbursement rates for Registered Behavior Technicians (RBT), paraprofessionals who administer ABA therapy.

 On Wednesday, the Senate Health and Human Services Committee heard Senate Bill 174, which would increase the reimbursement rate for RBT’s from $31.30 per hour to at least $48 per hour as a way of retaining RBT’s and expanding the number of providers who will take Medicaid, eventually leading to the ability to serve more children with autism.
 The additional Medicaid service is projected to cost $18 million for the biennium.
 The state’s share of the cost would be $6.4 million.

 Nevada’s rates are considerably lower than the surrounding states except Utah.
 New Mexico, California, Oregon and Washington all pay substantially higher rates, about $44 to $55.
 Out of all 50 states, only Missouri and South Carolina at $31 per hour, and Mississippi and Utah at $30, have lower rates.

 ABA therapy is mostly a one-on-one treatment for autism patients that focuses on promoting appropriate behavior, social skills, communication and emotional expression.
 Costs per patient can run $30,000 to $60,000 a year.